Justin04242006/ENGL_299_Essay_Project_Repository/Research_proposal.md

 As the use of generative AI has increased in the three years since the release of ChatGPT, concerns regarding LLMs' carbon, energy, and water footprints have increased as well.
 I plan to examine the water footprint of AI data centers in Chicago.
 By doing so, I strive to quantify datacenters' water footprint and learn about various methods of reducing such footprints.
-With this understanding, I hope that developers of AI software and engineers of AI data managment systems will be better equipped to make informed decisions to reduce the water footprint of datacenters in Chicago in ways that are simutaneously cognizant of th datacenters' carbon and energy footprints.
+With this understanding, I hope that developers of AI software and engineers of AI data managment systems will be better equipped to make informed decisions to reduce the water footprint of datacenters in Chicago in ways that are simutaneously cognizant of the datacenters' carbon and energy footprints.
 AI's water footrpint is crucial to consider as a growing anthropogenic environmental influence because it has the potential to compound the effects of other anthropogenic contributions to the global climate change crisis.

 Methods and process